-Group Vice President and Head of HR, Communications and Sustainability since 2018.
+Group Vice President HR,

+Communications and Sustainability

+since 2018.

 Principal education: Bachelor of Science in Human Resources Development and Labor Relations, Stockholm University, Sweden.
 Professional experience: More than 20 years of experience within Human Resources and has held positions such as Head of Corporate HR and Head of HR Support at Scania, Head of Talent Management SSAB EMEA and VP Human Resources Ruukki Construction.
-Holding in Munters Group AB: